NFDI4DS/ds-best-practices/_posts/2019-04-27-before_research.md

 Are you at the very beginning of your research project?

 In this section, you will find recommendations for planing and starting **FAIR**[^1] [^2] [^3] research in Data Science (DS) and Artificial Intelligence (AI).
-Here and in the next phases, we will focus on how to ensure FAIRness of DS and AI digital artifacts such as **(meta)data**, **models**, **code**, **software** and **(research) knowledge graphs (RKGs)**.
+Here and in the next phases, we will focus on how to ensure FAIRness of DS and AI digital artifacts such as **(meta)data**, **models**, **code**, **software** and **(research) knowledge graphs (KGs)**.

 The figure below presents the key questions to be addressed before proceeding with any DS and AI project.
 Those are aimed to serve as a reference when you plan the project and as a checklist before you start the actual research.
-Note: The questions under (meta)data as well as code/models/software apply to RKGs as well.
-Therefore, to avoid redundancy we did not include a seperate node for RKGs in the figure.
+Note: The questions under (meta)data as well as code/models/software apply to KGs as well.
+Therefore, to avoid redundancy we did not include a seperate node for KGs in the figure.

 [^1]: [<span style="color:blue">FAIR Guiding Principles for scientific data management and stewardship</span>](https://www.go-fair.org/fair-principles/)
 [^2]: [<span style="color:blue">FAIR Principles for Research Software (FAIR4RS Principles)</span>](https://zenodo.org/record/6623556#.ZGHxauxBwUE)